What is the test of authentic faith? What are the criteria or benchmarks for genuine faith?

 Contradictory and Illogical Dogma

 Many people don’t regard the Abrahamic mythologies as being an authentic or genuine path.
 These religions have contradictory doctrines and justify religious bias, discrimination, and violence.
-Moreover, these religions are absent from any real transformative techniques, processes, or methods.
+Moreover, these religions are absent from real transformative techniques, processes, or methods.
 So, the best definition of authentic faith in the Abrahamic religions is adherence to doctrine to gain God’s favor and avoid punishment.

 “Authentic faith leads us to treat others with unconditional seriousness and to a loving reverence for the mystery of the human personality.
 Authentic Christianity should lead to maturity, personality, and reality.
 It should fashion whole men and women living lives of love and communion.
 False, manhandled religion produces the opposite effect.
 Whenever religion shows contempt or disregards the rights of persons, even under the noblest pretexts, it draws us away from reality and God.” ― Brennan Manning, The Ragamuffin Gospel: Good News for the Bedraggled, Beat-Up, and Burnt Out

 The Primary Concern — Cashflow

 Western theology’s foremost concern is to create a cost-effective income generation pipeline.
 All Christianity did was rebrand what was already in place.
 This rebranding focused on cash flow rather than spiritual development.
 It used the mythologies that were already in place.
-Using the myth as a way of siphoning funds reduced the cost of keeping an army in place.
+Using the myth to siphon funds reduced the cost of keeping an army in place.

 Religion is self-policing using peer pressure to maintain the cash flow.
 Here the focus was on selling the afterlife, a commodity with no unsatisfied customers.
 It provides massive streams of wealth, making organized religion war-proof.
 It’s an intentional misrepresentation of mythology as fact.